No deal on Brexit trade 'very very likely', British PM Johnson says

 Both sides say they want to agree arrangements to cover nearly $1 trillion in annual trade but negotiations are at an impasse, with Britain standing to lose zero-tariff and zero-quota access to the huge European single market.

-“It’s looking very, very likely we’ll have to go for a solution that I think will be wonderful for the UK, we’ll be able to do exactly what we want from January 1, it will obviously be different from what we set out to achieve,” Johnson told reporters.
+“It’s looking very, very likely we’ll have to go for a solution that I think will be wonderful for the UK.
+We’ll be able to do exactly what we want from Jan.
+1. It will obviously be different from what we set out to achieve,” Johnson told reporters.

 “If there’s a big offer, a big change in what they’re saying then I must say that I’m yet to see it,” said Johnson, the face of the “leave” campaign in Britain’s 2016 Brexit referendum.